Judge: Part of Illinois' crime law eliminating cash bail is unconstitutional

-An Illinois judge has ruled that portions of Illinois' SAFE-T Act were unconstitutional, specifically a part that would eliminate cash bail.
+An Illinois judge has ruled that portions of Illinois' SAFE-T Act are unconstitutional, specifically a part that would eliminate cash bail.

 Kankakee County Circuit Judge Thomas Cunnington said the law's provision to eliminate cash bail violates the separation of powers.